 0.3

 without the residual covariances was fit to these data using lavaan (Rosseel, 2012).
 We found evidence that the model does not fit these data (χ2(51) = 72.8, p = 0.024).
 Now the task is to try to find out which relationships we are missing or have underestimated according to our model.
-Next, we applied the described probabilistic approach to try to identify likely omitted paths that are the source of misfit.
-These results are shown next whether the paths identified as most likely are shown in descending order.
+Next, we applied the described probabilistic approach to try to identify omitted paths that may be of substantive interest.
+The results from the proposed local fit assessment are shown in Table 1.
+The paths, loading or error covariance, that were identified as most likely of substantive interest are shown in descending order.
 For simplicity we are only showing the paths that had probabilities greater than 0.10 (i.e., 100 out of 1000 draws from the posterior were outside the region of practical equivalence).
-These estimates are shown in Table 1.
 We found that, with the method described in this paper, the two paths with the highest probability of being meaningful in magnitude are the two

 residual covariances that were in the population model.